 You can read the second part of this article that we talk about

-- The names/structure of the files and message of commits are only for example.
+- The names/structure of the files and messages of commits are only, for example.

-- I used the word screen to make reference to every return of terminal after a command.
+- I used the word screen to refer to every return of the terminal after a command.